Skip to Content

 Tip

-To fully benefit from the listening service's load-balancing and fault-tolerance features, it is recommended to have three or more Private Agents in the Agent Group.
+To fully benefit from the listening service's load-balancing and fault-tolerance features, it is recommended to have three or more private agents in the agent group.

-Enable the Listening Service on the Operation and Activity
+Enable the listening service on the operation and activity

 The listening service must be enabled on both the operation and the listening activity.
-The service can be toggled at the operation level from the Cloud Studio operation or at the operation or activity level from the Management Console Projects page as described below.
+The service can be toggled at the operation level from the Integration Studio operation or at the operation or activity level from the Management Console Projects page as described below.

 Once an operation with a listener activity is deployed, an Events Disabled toggle appears at the bottom of the operation on the design canvas.
-By default, event listening is disabled.
+By default, event listening is disabled:

-Amazon SQS Receive Message Activity operation
+Amazon SQS Receive Message activity operation

 To enable event listening for the operation, click the toggle: